 Pricing

-Although courses are free, many of them charge a fee for providing certifications.
+Although courses are free, many charge a fee to obtain certifications.

-The quality of courses can vary, as they depend on the experience of different instructors.
+Variations in course quality, as they depend on the experience of various instructors.

 Alison Pricing

-Although courses are free, many of them charge a fee for providing certifications.
+Although courses are free, many charge a fee to obtain certifications.

-The quality of courses can vary, as they depend on the experience of different instructors.
+Variations in course quality, as they depend on the experience of various instructors.

 Pricing